Part 2: Lyrics

 Things aren't the same since you've been gone

 For our purposes, words are separated either by spaces or by the plus symbol (+).
 For example, the sentence "Hel+lo world" will be split into three syllables: Hel, lo, and world.
+In the first line, there are seven words, so that's at least seven syllables.
+The words "into" and "Ponyville" have more than one syllable (two and three, respectively).

 When splitting lyrics, you might need to ask yourself: "if I were to say it out loud, what would it sound like?".
 This is doubly true for words you might not be familiar with, like, in this case, "Ponyville".
 I would recommend listening to the song as you split syllables, just in case the artist decided to be a little creative with how they sang their syllables.